 There is a row boat with a trained oarsman that is available for crossing.
 The cost is $5 round trip.
-Tickets can be purchased at Rio Grande Village Store, or directly from a Boquillas Internationally Ferry representative upon landing in Mexico.
+Tickets are purchased directly from a Boquillas Internationally Ferry representative upon landing in Mexico.
+There is no charge for children 7 and under.

-The landing is still approximately one mile from the village, some people choose to walk, and a local guide will accompany you for a gratuity.
-This is a requirement of the Federally Protected Natural Area, Maderas del Carmen
+The landing is approximately 3/4 mile from the village, some people choose to walk, and a local guide will accompany you for a gratuity.

 More popular is the choice to take a horse of burro into town.
 Horses run $8 per person round trip, and burros $5.
 A local guide will accompany you, show you the town, and stay close until you are ready to return.
 Visitors may also ride in a pick up for $5 per head.Gratuities for good service are always appreciated.